jwindawi/dao-governance/KIP-22.md

 If we break down Save APY, 55% of it is coming from lending interest revenues on Aave & Compound, 22.5% from our AMM swap fees & the remaining 22.5% from platform rewards liquidation.
 It would mean that 25% of Save yield is independent of lending protocol and their inherent risk.
 Save APY is hence fully organic, market-neutral and ultra-consistent.

-## Keeper DAO opportunity with mStable
+## Keeper DAO Opportunity with mStable

 mStable Save is a stablecoin-agnostic savings platform for DAOs.
 Looking closely at Keeper treasury, we think such a utilization move could make sense.